x-atlas-consortia/ubkg-neo4j/user guide/README.md

 2. If a triple in edges.tsv refers to a node from a non-UMLS ontology, the non-UMLS ontology should be ingested first.
 For example, because the Mammalian Phenotype Ontology (MP) includes nodes from the Cell Ontology (CL), CL should be integrated into the UBKG before MP.
 This generally improves the cross-referencing because the general ontologies generally have deeper external-referencing to UMLS and other OBO sources.

 3. [This spreadsheet](https://github.com/dbmi-pitt/UBKG/blob/main/user%20guide/ontology%20neo4j%20SABs%20and%20sample%20codes%20-%20ontology%20neo4j%20SABs%20and%20sample%20codes.csv) lists the SABs and example codes for the ontologies that are currently represented in the UBKG.
 It should be used as the reference for formatting existing source abbreviations (SAB) and their codes.
+For additional details regarding the sources themselves, please consult [the UMLS reference](https://www.nlm.nih.gov/research/umls/sourcereleasedocs/index.html).

 4. Some ontologies (including HGNC, GO, and HPC) include the SAB in codes (e.g., HGNC:9999) Nodes for concepts from these ontologies should be formatted as <SAB><space><SAB>: code-e.g., “HGNC HGNC:9999”.
 5. The UBKG ingestion will reformat relationships so that strings are delimited with underscores.